custom-components/ble_monitor/info.md

 # NB!: This is a Beta version

-# Changes in 2.7.0-beta
+# Changes in 2.8.0-beta

-- Rewriting BLE parser (part 4)
+- Rewriting BLE parser (part 5)
-  - ATC parser rewritten
+  - Xiaomi parser rewritten (based on the work of @pvvx)
-  - Support for ATC sensors with encryption enabled
-  - Automatically use advertisements with the highest accuracy when sending all advertisement formats with ATC firmware
+  - Firmware attribute now shows the MiBeacon version being used by the device

 {% endif %}
 {% if installed or pending_update %}